jzurner1/cyber_learning_path/blog.md

 - To use an exploit, the first step is to find one that you want to use.
 This can be done with the search command or show
 - Once an exploit is chosen, it must be selected with the use command and the path relative to the exploit folder, such as use exploit/windows/smb/ms09_050_smb2_negotiate_func_index
 - Selecting an exploit with the use command opens up a couple more commands, namely exploit (starts the exploitation attempt) and check

+### Day 12

+`3/27/22`

+- TCP and UDP are two methods for data to move between devices.
+- TCP (transmission control protocol) is connection oriented, meaning that once a connection is established, data can be transmitted in both directions.
+To establish a connection, a three-way handshake must be completed.
+In addition, TCP uses retransmission error detection to make sure that the data received is the correct data.
+If it isn't, it is send again.
+- UDP (user datagram protocol) is connectionless, meaning each piece of data can be send separately and doesn't need to be together.
+It uses checksums for data integrity, but otherwise is very bare.
+This makes it faster than TCP but less reliable.
+- Checksums are small blocks of data that have different values for different data.
+This ensures that if the data is changed even a little bit, the checksum will be different, showing that it may need to be retransmitted.
+- Connection oriented means that there must be a solid connection between the devices before data can be sent, but once there is, it can be sent either way.
+- Connectionless indicates that data, even in the same transmission, doesn't have to be attached to itself and can be sent individually.
+- Retransmission is the resending of packets that are damaged or lost.